Overview of Verses 16-23

 2. How can I intentionally rely on God as I seek to fight against my unhealthy desires?

-This post is the ninth in our series on Colossians.
+This the ninth part of our series on Colossians.